chemfiles/chemfiles.f03/doc/reference.rst

     Open a trajectory file.

     :argument string filename: The path to the trajectory file
-    :argument string mode: The opening mode: "r" for read, "w" for write and  "a" for append.
+    :argument character mode: The opening mode: 'r' for read, 'w' for write and  'a' for append.
     :optional integer status [optional]: The status code

 .. f:subroutine:: with_format(filename, mode, , [status])